Strategic Safety & Computational Vectors

 I have the architecture of the System 2 Patient Advocate: a React frontend; Python-LangGraph backend; and a data persistence layer in PostgreSQL / Qdrant.
 Patient feedback drives a module that can follow and analyze effectiveness of physicians’ treatments and AI models’ suggested regimens.
+Consider the control and vision modules on Github.

 The Glass Box design tracks which model’s version generated which approach, enabling anonymized comparative analysis of their efficacies in various domains.
 Patient feedback can be ported to the Clinical Concierge, originally my webapp solution to the maternity care desert crisis.
 Subsequent to the Maternal Embodiment, I wrote the provisional patent application for the Clinical Concierge Universal Embodiment with Adel Elmagrahby, the Chair of Research and Innovation at the Speed Scientific School at University of Louisville.